bsdlcook/poudriere-notes/SETUP.md

 # service memcached start
 ```

 And done!
-Start up a Poudriere build and watch your ram spike up as it's filled with cache.
+Startup a Poudriere build and watch your ram spike up as it's filled with cache.
 Happy hacking!